 Adjunct Faculty / Clarks Summit University, Clarks Summit, PA

-Five years ago I was invited to teach online as part of the faculty of my alma mater, Clarks Summit University (formerly Baptist Bible College).
+Five years ago I was invited to teach online as part of the faculty of my alma mater, Clarks Summit University (formerly Summit University).
 I currently continue to teach courses for the undergraduate programs in the Bible and Theology department.
-I’ve loved the extra opportunities to teach and to develop curriculums.
-Also, it’s been a great way for me to stay sharp theologically and hermeneutically.
+I’ve loved the extra opportunities to teach and to develop curriculum.
+Also, it’s been a great way for me to stay sharp in developing areas of theology and hermeneutics.

 Lead Family Therapist / Family Based Counseling, Skippack, PA

 For two years I worked as a family therapist with Family Based Counseling Services.
 I was responsible for assessing families’ mental health needs and developing and implementing treatment plans for helping their families to change their dynamics.
 I was also responsible for providing management and supervision for the work of a junior co-counselor who worked with me.
 Aside from growing in my abilities as a counselor, one of the best parts of working for FBC was developing relationships with service providers and other professionals from Juvenile Probation, Office of Children and Youth, and my supervisors in the Child and Family training Center of Philadelphia.